 Being selected for a police search can be a very daunting experience.
 It is important to remember that you are generally not under any obligation to answer questions put to you by police.

-If police choose to search you it is best to remain calm and cooperative.
-However, you should never tell police that you are consenting to a search.
+If the police choose to search you it is best to remain calm and cooperative.
+However, you should never tell the police that you are consenting to a search.
 If you give the police your consent, they don’t have to prove that they had reasonable grounds to search you.

 Always seek legal advice before consenting to a police interview or speaking further with police.
 It is your right to have a lawyer present during a police interview and the police must comply with this request.

-If you have concerns about the legality of a police search, or have been charged as a result of a police search, you can contact the team at Hamilton Janke Lawyers 24/7 by calling 4038 1666.
+If you have concerns about the legality of a police search or have been charged as a result of a police search, you can contact the team at Hamilton Janke Lawyers 24/7 by calling 4038 1666.